chanzuckerberg/cellxgene-census/README.md

 This example provides a demonstration to access the data for larger-than-memory operations.

-First we initiate a lazy-evaluation query to access all brain and male cells from human: measurement
+First we initiate a lazy-evaluation query to access all brain and male cells from human.

 ```
 import tiledbsoma